-A hybrid app is a way to build an app in one coding language that functions across multiple platforms (for example, an app that can be deployed to both iPhone and Android devices).
-As smartphones have overtaken computers, laptops, and tablets as the number one way people access digital information, solutions have sprung up to make building a mobile app more efficient.
-Though relatively new on the scene, hybrid mobile apps have become a popular option for app development.
+A hybrid app is a way to build an app in one language framework that functions across all platforms.
+As smartphones have overtaken computers, laptops, and tablets as the number one way people access digital information, solutions have sprung up to make the mobile experience development easier.
+Though relatively new on the scene, hybrid mobile apps have a unique code structure that allows for a distinctive cross-platform experience for the user.

 What is a hybrid app?